wp-plugins/foliopress-wysiwyg/readme.txt

 * SEO Images are now compatible with FTP uploaded files.
 Read a manual on how to upload files and prepare them on handling with SEO Images.

 == Upgrade Notice ==

+= 0.9.13 =
+* Autosave glitch fixed, languages added and even more!

 = 0.9.12 =
 * Worpdress 3.0 compatibility added